roadtocode4u/openbook/README.md

 In the future I want to make this application scalable so that we can implement this in other colleges I don't want to restrict this application to only my college.

-[!JSON FILE](https://github.com/roadtocode4u/openbook/blob/main/client/src/utils/subjectMaps.json) When editing this JSON file, please add subjects organized by semester.
+[JSON FILE](https://github.com/roadtocode4u/openbook/blob/main/client/src/utils/subjectMaps.json) When editing this JSON file, please add subjects organized by semester.